 But it doesn’t end there: meteorites are also defined as falls and finds.

 Meteorite falls are what are collected when the meteoroid and/or meteor are tracked through the atmosphere and the falls are observed.
 The Chelyabinsk meteorites are falls because the meteor was tracked to where the meteorites fell.
 The meteoroid and subsequent meteor associated with asteroid 2008 TC3 (whose impact in 2008 had been predicted beforehand) were tracked to Sudan, spawning the Almahata Sitta meteorite falls.
-Another famous fall, of course, is the martian Nakhla meteorite of 1911, the one that may or may not have vaporised a dog.
+Another famous fall, of course, is the martian Nakhla meteorite of 1911, the one that may or may not have reduced a dog to ashes.

 So that is the end of my article that aims to clarify the difference between meteoroids, meteors and meteorites.